 Why not at launch?
 That was a political decision by Nintendo to a certain degree, but also a technical one because they really wanted to focus on the game-side of things on the one hand, and secondly really were only able to provide the basic technical functionality that you needed to make the greatest games on the new console.
 So one of the things which was missing until recently was one tiny little bit of encryption that most of the professional video services unfortunately need, and once that was unblocked for us, it was not a problem to get the whole thing going.
 We had the streaming actually and most of the tech we had done quite awhile ago.

-The Pokemon Company has announced a new merch lineup for Pokemon Center Japan.
-The new…
+The Pokemon Company has announced a new line of merch in Japan.
+The line is…